WomensLaw serves and supports all survivors.

 You can read more about personal jurisdiction in our Court System Basics - Personal Jurisdiction section.

-Note: If the judge in your state refuses to issue an order, you can file for an order in the courthouse in the state where the abuser lives.
-However, remember that you will likely need to file the petition in person and attend various court dates, which could be difficult if the abuser’s state is far away.
+Note: If the judge in your state refuses to give you an order because of personal jurisdiction, you can file for an order in the courthouse in the state where the abuser lives.
+However, you might need to check if that state allows for online filing and remote participation, or if you would need to file in person and attend various court dates.
+This could be difficult if the abuser’s state is far away.

 Getting a harassment protection order